BitBagCommerce/SyliusImojePlugin/README.md

 ## Usage

-This plugin allows you to use the payment gateway delivered from ing
+This plugin allows you to use the payment gateway delivered by ING

 ### Instalation
 ```